ColdTrick/socialink/README.md

 1. Features
 -----------

-- Connect to Facebook, LinkedIn, Twitter, Hyves, OpenBibID and WordPress
+- Connect to Facebook, LinkedIn, Twitter and WordPress
 - Login (for registrered users) with social network account
-- Create an account based on Facebook, LinkedIn, Twitter, Hyves, OpenBibID and WordPress (admin option)
+- Create an account based on Facebook, LinkedIn, Twitter and WordPress (admin option)
 - Link profile data to Elgg profile

 2. External libaries